vglazer/USRA/subgraph_finding/README.md

 # Building Instructions
 Just run `make` in the top-level directory.
 This will create a `bin` subdirectory containing the various graph search programs.
-There are no external dependencies -- with a bit of luck, everything should build out of the box on whatever architeture you are on.
+Since there are no external dependencies, everything should build out of the box wit a bit of luck.

 # Usage
 Note that the graph search programs read from standard input (`STDIN`) and